 The members of the Audit Committee met the auditors on two occasions during the financial year to be informed about the focus of the audit and discuss views on the risks faced by the company.
 In addition, the auditors attended several of the committee’s other meetings.
 Important tasks for the Audit Committee are to serve as a communication link, between the Board and the company’s auditors and to establish what services over and beyond auditing can be procured from the company’s auditors.
 The auditing effort is evaluated annually, after which information is passed to the Nomination Committee on the outcome.

-The Audit Committee held seven meetings during the financial year.
-Attendance is shown in the table on this page.
+The Audit Committee held sevevn meetings during the financial year of 2021/2022.
+Attendance is shown on this page.
 The meetings are minuted and reported at the next Board meeting.
 Representatives of the company’s management attended the committee’s meetings as co-opted members.
 The meetings addressed issues aimed at quality assuring risk management and internal control of the financial reporting.
 Moreover, the Audit Committee dealt with issues regarding the company’s interim reports, annual report, accounting, liquidity and other issues.

 In accordance with the Swedish Annual Accounts Act, the AGM of a limited liability company whose shares are listed for trading on a regulated marketplace is to decide on guidelines for remuneration of senior executives.
 The Code also stipulates that the Board is to establish a Remuneration Committee.

 The Clas Ohlson Board decided in September 2021 that the Remuneration Committee was to comprise Kenneth Bengtsson (Chairman), Patrik Hofbauer and Mathias Haid.
 The Board has issued instructions for the committee work.